 Telemedicine: Guild members may video chat with a doctor online with LiveHealth Online, a service of Anthem Blue Cross.
 Both physical and mental health resources are available.
 You just need a phone, tablet or computer equipped with video and an Internet connection.
 Learn more HERE.

-Here are links to help you navigate the CARES Act:
+Here are some additional resources which may help you navigate the CARES Act: